w-lampaert/JupyterHub_examples/README.md

 # JupyterHub examples
-Notebooks, databases and ppt to run examples
+Notebooks, databases and ppt to run examples.
+The recorded lunchbox session can be found [here](https://kuleuven.mediaspace.kaltura.com/media/JupyterHub-LunchBox-2021-10-19/1_lxer6oid)

 ## Python notebook
 To be able to run the Python notebook, you need to install a correct conda environment yourself.
 In this case an environment called p39env: